+With Thanksgiving just around the corner, many new parents start to think about getting baby involved in sharing the family meal.
 Starting solids is an exciting and important milestone in your baby’s development!
-Here are some helpful tips from our Parent & Me Curriculum Director, Dr. Jill Campbell, on how and when to introduce solids into your baby's diet and which foods to try first!
+It's important you introduce solids at the right time.
+Here are some helpful tips from our Parent & Me Curriculum Director, Dr. Jill Campbell, on when and how to introduce solids into your baby's diet and which foods to try first:

 1. Start solid foods in the morning or early afternoon.
 Give your baby his first meal when he is not too hungry or too full.